Journey from Mystical Laos to Hidden Yunnan in China

 The ancient Royal City of Luang Prabang

 The sleepy provincial town of Luang Prabang is one of the region's culturally outstanding tourist destinations.
-The magnificent temples, the numerous, time-honored colonial buildings as well as the serenity of the locals are capable of inspiring even the passionate traveler.
+The magnificent temples, the numerous restored colonial buildings as well as the serenity of the locals are capable of inspiring even the passionate traveler.

 The Nam Ou River is one of the most important rivers in Laos and is one of the most scenic areas that Laos has to offer.